bennettfeely/bennett/README.md

 # Bennett Feely

-This repo is my personal site at https://bennettfeely.com.
+This repo is my personal site at https://bennettfeely.com

-## Personal Projects
+## Projects

-These used to be subfolders in this repo (which is why this repo has so many stars).
+There used to be subfolders in this repo (which is why this repo has so many stars).

 Each project is now in its own respective repo.
 Give 'em a star!